-- 1. An approximately 1,600 square feet ground floor community room designed to be accessible during and after library hours; - 2.
-A second story terrace estimated at 6,000 sf designed to be accessible during and after library hours; - 3.
-An approximately 1,600 square feet enclosed, second story flexible multipurpose room that opens fully to the second story terrace, designed to be used in conjunction with, or separate from, the second story terrace. - 4.
-Four meeting rooms, approximately 150 square feet each, on the third floor designed for quiet study and small group use during library hours.
+- 1. An approximately 1,600 square foot ground floor community room designed to be accessible during and after library hours; - 2.
+A second story terrace estimated at 6,000 square feet designed to be accessible during and after library hours; - 3.
+An approximately 1,600 square foot enclosed, second story flexible multipurpose room that opens fully to the second story terrace, designed to be used in conjunction with, or separate from, the second story terrace. - 4.
+Four to six meeting rooms, approximately 150 square feet each, expandable to one 600 square foot meeting space, on the third floor designed for quiet study and small group use during library hours.